Tips To Deal With Your Teen’s Puberty Fears

-Once you have had the initial talk with your daughter, encourage her to talk to you about it; ask her to share her problems, her fears or whatever that comes to her mind.
-Keep in mind, never laugh off or react strongly to any of her questions even though they might seem crazy to you because you will only put her off and she might cave-in.
+Once you have had the initial talk with your daughter, encourage her to talk to you about it; ask her to share her problems, her fears or whatever comes to her mind.
+Keep in mind, never laugh off or react strongly to any of her questions even though they might seem crazy to you because you will only put her off and she might cave in.

 Help her overcome ‘body shame’ and make her comfortable enough to talk to you so that whenever she faces a problem, she can come to you without any hesitation.
 Some of the most common insecurities that young girls have are –

-- Growing Breasts – Many girls get conscious of themselves during this stage which leads to low confidence and low self-esteem.
-It is important to address this issue before it becomes too big; help your daughter in choosing the right bra depending on where she is in her puberty, this would help build a positive body-image.
+Many girls get conscious of themselves during this stage which leads to low confidence and low self-esteem.
+It is important to address this issue before it becomes too big; help your daughter in choosing the right bra depending on where she is in her puberty, this would help build a positive body image.

-Gift your daughter a period starter-pack (which has period-panties, a fun-educational book on puberty, diary to mark her cycles and much more) which would be a warm gesture from your side on her stepping into womanhood.
-Help her choose a starter-bra for her.
+Gift your daughter a period starter pack (which has period panties, a fun-educational book on puberty, a diary to mark her cycles and much more) which would be a warm gesture from your side on her stepping into womanhood.
+Help her choose a starter bra for her.